iaincollins/icarus/README.md

 The loading animation is by James Panter (http://codepen.io/jpanter/pen/PWWQXK).

-Various icons are from https://edassets.org (for a list of contributors, see https://github.com/SpyTec/EDAssets).
+Includes origional icons and some icons from https://edassets.org - for a list of contributors, see https://github.com/SpyTec/EDAssets

+Uses stellar cartography data from the wonderful https://www.edsm.net

 ICARUS Terminal uses imagery from Elite Dangerous, which copyright Frontier Developments plc.
 This software is not endorsed by nor reflects the views or opinions of Frontier Developments and no employee of Frontier Developments was involved in the making of it.